Sevak: The Confessions

 Sevak: The Confessions is a Pakistani action thriller web series directed by Anjum Shahzad and is originally streaming on Vidly.
-The series released weekly on the platform with first episode was released on 26 November 2022.
+The series released weekly on the platform with the first episode being released on 26 November 2022.
 It stars an ensemble cast of Hajra Yamin, Mohsin Abbas Haider, Adnan Jaffar, Nayyar Ejaz, Nazarul Hassan and Ammara Malik.
-Set in India, the series claims to be based on true events from 1984 (1984 anti-Sikh riots) to 2022 about purported human rights violations by Hindutva groups in India, including in Punjab and religious and caste violence and also portrays conspiracy theories regarding the 2007 Samjhauta express bombings, 2008 Ahmedabad bombings and the 2008 Mumbai attacks.
+Set in India, the series claims to be based on true events from 1984 (1984 anti-Sikh riots) to 2022 about purported human rights violations by Hindutva groups in India, including in Punjab and religious and caste-related violence and also portrays conspiracy theories regarding the 2007 Samjhauta Express bombings, 2008 Ahmedabad bombings and the 2008 Mumbai attacks.